Šokci: Contemporary

 Šokci living in Croatia and Hungary, as well as many of those living in Serbia, today usually consider themselves to be a subgroup of Croats.
-In Serbia, Šokci and Bunjevci have been recorded as a separate "modality" or national or ethnic affiliation by the national census in 1991 and 2002.
+In Serbia, Šokci and Bunjevci have been recorded as a separate "modality" or national or ethnic affiliation by the national censuses in 1991, 2002, 2011, and 2022.
 Unlike Bunjevci, the other Catholic Slavic group from the same area, Šokci mostly declare themselves as Croats rather than the separate group, and some have also declared themselves Yugoslavs in the census.
-In the 1991 census, there were 1,922 declared Šokci in what has later become Federal Republic of Yugoslavia, and a much larger number of Croats.
-The population that declared "Šokci" as an ethnicity in the 2002 census is small and appears in summary lists under "Other", while there were over 70,000 declared Croats.
-The choice of ethnicity between "Šokac" and "Croat" that is promoted in Serbia is described by scholars in Croatia as bizarre and harmful, because it exacerbates the Šokac myths of independence and antiquity, puts them into the realm of political folklore and helps provoke various 19th-century conflicts between the Croats and the Serbs.
+In the 1991 census, there were 1,922 declared Šokci in Serbia, and a much larger number of Croats.
+The population that declared "Šokci" as an ethnicity in the 2022 census is small (302), while there were 39,107 declared Croats.

 In general, the number and the percentage of the Šokci has decreased because of an unwritten policy that each family should have only one child, because they did not wish to divide their estate and other riches in each following generation.
 Unfortunately such a practice worked up until the 19th/20th century, at which point they were practically overwhelmed in number by the immigrants which had a much larger reproduction rate (certainly over two children per family at the time).

 Villages with numerous Šokac population in the region of Bačka are: Sonta (Apatin municipality), Bački Breg and Bački Monoštor (Sombor municipality).
-In 2002 census in Serbia, most of the inhabitants of these villages declared themselves as Croats.
+In 2022 census in Serbia, most of the inhabitants of these villages declared themselves as Croats.

 Most of the Hungarian Šokci live in the Baranya region, particularly in the town of Mohács.